stonemjs/docs/src/docs/architecture/container.md

 - Passed into your services and factories
 - Destroyed when the system is done processing the event

-It is **ephemeral**, which means it lives only for the lifetime of the current event, but it's **universal** — the same mechanism powers your CLI, Lambda, SSR server, or frontend app.
+It is **ephemeral**, which means it lives only for the lifetime of the current event, but it's **universal**, the same mechanism powers your CLI, Lambda, SSR server, or frontend app.

 ### Core Responsibilities